4 Ways to Care for Your Body When Donating Eggs Sep 29, 2016 | by Donor Nexus

-You have just been chosen to be an egg donor and are about to embark on a journey to give someone the gift of parenthood!
-The process includes taking medications for about ten days that will grow your follicles and prime the eggs inside them.
+The egg donation process includes taking medications for about ten days that will grow your follicles and prime the eggs inside them.
 As with all medications, there can be some side effects including bloating and irritability.
 Below are a few tips and tricks to help ease the side effects, keep you on track, and expedite your recovery!

 In this video, a Donor Nexus egg donor shares her advice for first-time egg donors, which is to follow the recommended diet plan!
 As shared by Donor D,